 It's good to vary snacks to give a balance of nutrients.
 If you're packing a sandwich with a salty filling like Vegemite, avoid tipping the scales by adding a salty snack to the lunchbox as well.

 Cost of convenience

 In most cases you'll pay extra for the convenience of individually wrapped portions.
-Consider buying a full-size box or container of the food, and sending a portion off to school in a reusable container to save up to three-quarters of the price.
+Consider buying a full-size box or container of the food, and sending a portion off to school in a reusable container for significant savings.

 As you would imagine, the price range across the multitude of different lunch snacks available for children varies greatly, but the best way to budget for your weekly shop is to work out how much each comparative product costs per serving (factor in differing serving sizes) and calculate the best value options from there.